 Finding a donor fan motor

-Despite my optimism, the fan that seized outside the Festival of the Unexceptional is still terminal.
-While the motor turns, the bearings have clearly failed, so a replacement is going to be needed for now.
-There are a few fan motors with part number 95 593 547 on eBay.
+Despite my optimism, the fan that had seized outside the Festival of the Unexceptional is still terminal.
+While the motor turns, the bearings have clearly failed, so a replacement will be needed for now.
+There are a few fan motors on eBay with part number 95 593 547.
 They’re common with the C15 and, no doubt, other motors.
 Unfortunately, all the eBay stock is in Europe and incredibly overpriced.

 I should have a couple of BX fans and a couple of 205 ones in the loft, but I can find neither.
 So my temporary solution is to ‘borrow’ a motor from XPO while I source another.
 There are two in the housing, one branded GATE and one branded ‘aop’.
-The GATE type is common on the XUD engined Citroen BX’s.
+The GATE type is common on the XUD-engined Citroen BXs.
 Given that XPO is not an aircon car, I suspect the GATE motor is a retrofit from a previous owner.
-So I’m going to use the ‘aop’ one as a replacement.
+So I will use the ‘aop’ one as a replacement.

 Preparing the replacement cooling fan motor

-With the motors out of the housing and sitting side by side, something becomes immediately apparent.
+Something becomes immediately apparent with the motors out of the housing and sitting side by side.

 To save the replacement fan going the same way, the mild steel casing gets a rub down and a good coat of Dinitrol RC 900.
 I’m a big fan of the ease of use of the Dinitrol products, although I’m a little cautious with the RC 900.
 I’ve seen it land on some surfaces, usually plastic, and go sticky rather than harden.
 So rather than risk the replacement cooling fan getting gummed up, the vents in the housing get sealed up before the RC 900 is applied.

 Neither of the cooling fans on XPO has any connectors, and the wire on the replacement motor is nearly two-foot-long.
-To trim the wires to the right length, I need a quick measurement.
+So I need a quick measurement to trim the wires to the right length.
 It turns out the wires are 200mm long on full extension.
 Who knew.
 Crimped terminals are added to the bare wire ends, and the correct coloured caps are added.

 While the original bolts didn’t seem to have any form of thread lock on them, I’m fairly convinced they should.
 In theory, the aluminium casting should corrode onto the bolts and give a pretty good grip.
 However, the amount of vibration in the housing and the motor suggests that the bolts need something a little more to stop them from falling out.
 And so the bolts get just a little Loctite 243 before they go back into the holes in the fan motor.

-I can’t miss an opportunity to do a little cleaning, so the fan housing gets cleaned down and wiped over with a little WD40.
+I can’t miss an opportunity to do a little cleaning, so the fan housing gets cleaned and wiped with a bit of WD40.
 And before I try to refit the fans in the space that is clearly too small, they both get tested on a power supply.
 Fortunately, after all the faffing, they both still work.
 Phew.